-A combined lecture and laboratory course that includes studies of chemistry, geology and meteorology.
-Labs associated with this course contain experiments and exercises that reinforce the principles intro-duced in lecture classes.
-Pre/Co-requisite: MAT 1233/1234 or higher.
+A combined lecture and laboratory course that includes studies of chemistry and earth science.
+Labs associated with this course contain experiments and exercises that reinforce the principles introduced in lecture classes.
+(Pre/Corequisite: MAT 1233/1234 or higher.
 (3 hours lecture, 2 hours lab) (4 semester hours credit)